Cubified/termgl/README.md

 To close the application, send a `SIGTERM` with `Ctrl+C`.

-If on a system without `pthreads` support, edit the Makefile to read `PTHREADS=0` before compilation.
+If on a system without `pthreads` support, run `./configure` without the `--with-pthreads` argument.
 This will disable mouse support, but still allow shaders to be rendered.

 ## Running A Custom Shader